Green-Sky/anno16_docs/file_formats/script.md

 Property identifiers generally are `TitleCaseStrings`, though exceptions apply.
 The `Nummer` property is a special property which marks elements in an array of objects.

 Properties are defined and declared in a single statement such as `PropertyName: 2`.
 Property definitions are allowed at the top of a script, or within objects.
 The scope of a property is limited to its surrounding object definition.
-Property reassignment is not probably not intended to be possible (based on the fact that neither of the game's script files does this).
+Property reassignment is probably not meant to be possible (based on the fact that neither of the game's script files does this).

 The right side of property assignments can be int or float literals, simple arithmetic expressions involving literals and other variable identifiers, or list-typed values (!), which themselves can contain literals or arithmetic expressions.
 Examples:
 ```